 This is why you must compose intelligent subject lines.
 Here are some types that improve open-rates:

-- Communicate urgency or scarcity (e.g., ⏰ Last chance to be part of the alumni network)
+- Communicate urgency or scarcity (e.g., ⏰ Last chance to be part of the alumni group)

 - Include incentives (e.g., Our alumni get free passes to Dar Yasin’s seminar.
 Join now!)